sawyerf/youtube-sm/README.md

 ## Commands

 ```
--h                     Print this help text and exit
+-h                     Print the help text and exit
 -n     [file]          Use an other xml file for your subscriptions
 -m     [mode]          Choose the type of the output (html, raw, list, view)
 -t     [nb of days]    Choose how far in the past do you want the program to look for videos